minigans/api-infra-service/README.md

 ```

 For example, the example API docs for this repo are available at https://minigans.github.io/api-infra-service.
 They
-were generated and published by the [publish-api-docs.yaml](.github/workflows/publish-api-docs.yaml) GitHub workflow.
+were generated and published by this repo's [publish-api-docs.yaml](.github/workflows/publish-api-docs.yaml) `GitHub
+Actions` workflow.

 References:
 - https://github.com/pseudomuto/protoc-gen-doc